Neil Gall: The Least We Could Do Is Wave To Each Other

 A new publication is available both at the gallery and from Cornerhouse/Home: 'Neil Gall – The Studio: Cover Versions'.
 It is designed by Alex Rich and set out as an archive of one hundred and forty seven Collaged Covers reproduced one to one and then bound as an assembly of manilla board.
 The publication also introduces two typewritten texts as a Foolscap folio by Ruth Lough and Dr. Jon Wood.

 Neil Gall (*1967) in Aberdeen, Scotland, studied at Gray's School of Art, Aberdeen, and the Slade School of Art, UCL, London.
 His works are placed in the collections of Leeds City Art Gallery, Denver Art Museum, The Morgan Library & Museum, New York, Zabludowicz Art Trust, Aberdeen City Art Gallery, Scotland, David Roberts Arts Foundation, London, Christen Sveaas Art Collection, Oslo and other prominent international private collections.
-Among his most recent exhibitions are the solo shows 'The Studio: Cover Versions' at the Henry Moore Institute in Leeds and 'Covers and Counterfeits' at Metropolitan Art Centre in Belfast.
-Aurel Scheibler Gallery in Berlin concurrently presents Gall’s fourth solo exhibition 'Against Nature' during Berlin Art Week 2018 this September.
+Among his most recent exhibitions are the solo shows 'The Studio: Cover Versions' at the Henry Moore Institute in Leeds and 'Covers and Counterfeits' at the MAC in Belfast.
+Aurel Scheibler Gallery in Berlin concurrently presents Gall’s fourth solo exhibition 'Against Nature' opening during Berlin Art Week 2018 this September.
 Neil Gall's solo exhibition 'The Studio, New Collages, Painting and Sculpture' opens in the Artist's House at the New Art Centre, Roche Court in Wiltshire on 10th November.